 Community Development Block Grant

-What is a Community Development Block Grant (CDBG)?
+What is the Community Development Block Grant (CDBG) Program?

-For more information on Community Development Block Grant visit hud.gov
+For more information on the Community Development Block Grant program visit HUD’s CDBG Webpage.

 Community Development Block Grant (CDBG) can be used for a wide range of activities including: